I always feel like a broken record when I say this, but if you are a blogger, influencer, or content creator — you NEED to be on Pinterest.

 If you’ve heard this before and just haven’t taken serious action, then you’ve come to the right place.

 Or if you’ve got no clue what Pinterest even is, let’s dive in and chat a bit about that first.

 What is Pinterest?

-So like I said earlier, Pinterest is a search engine.
+Like I said earlier, Pinterest is a search engine.
 Pinterest is a place where people go to discover new ideas, share their ideas, and collaborate creatively.